anonymous0111118/De-duplication/README.md

 We have released our failure-triggering test programs and transformed failure-free ones data at [data.zip](https://drive.google.com/file/d/1bkSBTMpuV5_5wdpzJshcHKvOjSsKsLjw/view?usp=drive_link)
 # Code Representation and Classification
 Run classification.py to get the trained classification model.
-Before that you can log in to [Hugging Face](https://huggingface.co/) to choose a model that you prefer.
+Before that you can log in to [Hugging Face](https://huggingface.co/) to choose a pre-trained code representation model that you prefer.
 We use UniXCoder.

 Note that we have released the parameters of the classification model trained on all four datasets.
 If you want to skip the training phase, you can use the parameters we trained directly.
 You can find them at [model](https://drive.google.com/drive/folders/1KAiOzVI-XmD_POtJa6xANr702DFNYos3?usp=sharing).
 # Feature Extraction